wp-plugins/woocommerce-products-per-page/readme.txt

 == Screenshots ==

 1. Dropdown box on the products page
-2. Close up of the dropdown box
+2. Close-up of the dropdown box
 3. Settings page